henrik/dotfiles/README.markdown

  * `VibrantInk.itermcolors` is a colorscheme for [iTerm2](http://www.iterm2.com/) ([source](https://github.com/asanghi/vibrantinklion)).

+ * On a new Mac:
+   * Run `brew bundle --file ~/.dotfiles/extras/Brewfile` to install the apps I want.
- * On a new Mac, run `~/.dotfiles/extras/os_x_defaults.sh` in the Terminal to change some silly defaults.
+   * Run `~/.dotfiles/extras/os_x_defaults.sh` in the Terminal to change some silly defaults.